-Over time, however, the benefits behind single cup brewing has more than justified its existence, and the compatible machines would slowly begin to creep into homes across the world, with many of those brewers carrying the name of Keurig.
-In fact, the brand that has become so synonymous with single-cup brewing that most people don’t know that other brands even exist.
+Over time, however, the benefits behind single-cup brewing have more than justified its existence, and the compatible machines would slowly begin to creep into homes across the world, with many of those brewers carrying the name of Keurig.
+In fact, the brand has become so synonymous with single-cup brewing that most people don’t know that other brands even exist.

 Switzerland is Known for More Than Chocolate

 Known as Nespresso, it’s the name of both the coffee-producing arm of world-famous confectioner Nestlé and their line of single-serve brewers.
 Believing to have gotten its start as the ill-received invention of an employee in the late 70’s, it would take the changing of conceptions about how coffee should be delivered before the product would start to see any real success.

 In the early ’90s, Nestlé began to sell their brewers across Switzerland, eventually branching out into other territories by the 2000s, with many of the original models being produced under the banner of other well-known appliance manufacturers.
 Today, the majority of brewers and the accompanying line of accessories and coffee capsules carry the Nespresso mark.